-QUESTION: I am currently certified as an EMT with Oregon Emergency Medical Services & Trauma Systems.
+QUESTION: I am currently licensed as an EMT with Oregon Emergency Medical Services & Trauma Systems.
 Recently I was arrested/convicted of a crime.
 Do I need to tell the Public Health Division?

 ANSWER: Reportable Actions form (E-4) (pdf): The EMT is responsible for notifying the Public Health Division per OAR 333-265-0160 within 30 days of any reportable action.
 Reportable action such as change of name, address, EMERGENCY MEDICAL SERVICES affiliation, arrests or convictions, change in medical status, or restriction in scope of practice needs to be reported on a Reportable Action E-4 form.

-QUESTION: I am currently enrolled in an EMT course, and my instructor told us that if you have a prior conviction you may not be allowed to get your EMT certification.
+QUESTION: I am currently enrolled in an EMT course, and my instructor told us that if you have a prior conviction you may not be allowed to get your EMT licensed.
 I have a Class A Misdemeanor conviction in 1997 for DUII, but I completed my court-ordered probation in 1998.
-Is that going to prevent me from receiving my EMT certification?
+Is that going to prevent me from receiving my EMT license?

 To aid the Public Health Division in making its determination, an applicant with a conviction(s) must submit the following documents:

 - Certified copies of court-sentencing documents and conditions of probation, if applicable.

 - The date of the offense, as well as the county and state where the crime occurred, if not readily apparent from sentencing documents.

 - Certified copies of court records that document the applicant's completion of any court-ordered sentencing including parole, probation, restitution, and education.
 If an evaluation was done pursuant to court order, then the results of the evaluation must be provided.